Identifies common practices to be aware of when selling in this market, e.g., whether all sales material need to be in the local language.

 Local Professional Services

-Please find a directory of experienced Indian and U.S. business service providers offering services to U.S. exporters and investors at The Business Service Providers (BSP) Directory You may also be able to identify professional service providers through any of the business associations listed in the next section titled "Principal Business Associations."
+Please find a directory of experienced Indian and U.S. business service providers offering services to U.S. exporters and investors by contacting the US Commercial Service Office in India.
+You may also be able to identify professional service providers through any of the business associations listed in the next section titled “Principal Business Associations.”

 Principal Business Associations